-Summer's winding down here in North Carolina, and it's time to get ready for the fall term with new notebooks, book bags, and a little bit of creative inspiration.
-Whether you're sending kids off to school, or want some fresh ideas for your own workspace or creative space, join us all month long in August for school-themed projects from some of our friends in the crafting community.
-To kick things off, our own Caitlin Topham shows us how to design custom book plates with Spoonflower decal.
+Summer’s winding down here in North Carolina, and it’s time to get ready for the fall term with new notebooks, book bags, and a little bit of creative inspiration.
+Whether you’re sending kids off to school, or want some fresh ideas for your own workspace or creative space, join us all month long in August for school-themed projects from some of our friends in the crafting community.
+To kick things off, Caitlin Topham, designer of beautiful, one-of-a-kind quilts at Salty Oat, shows us how to design custom book plates with Spoonflower’s Woven Peel and Stick Wallpaper.
 DIY school is in session!

 I think it’s time for the underrated bookplate to stage a comeback.
 These old-school labels are the perfect way to personalize a book for a new baby, organize your personal library, see who owned a book before you, or label your child’s schoolbooks in the fall.
-And if you print bookplates on Spoonflower’s removable decal material, you can simply peel them off at the end of the school year!
+And if you print bookplates on Spoonflower’s Woven Peel and stick Wallpaper, you can simply peel them off at the end of the school year!

 There are lots of great, free printable bookplate designs available online, which you could upload to Spoonflower and print for your own personal use, but I think it’s fun, and easy, to create your own custom bookplates.
 Below is a quick tutorial on how to make your own!